IBM is betting big on blockchain technology. Is it worth the risk?

 The company says it has learned from that mistake.

-"Watson is very complex and difficult," said Bridget van Kralingen, SVP of IBM's industry platforms group.
-"With blockchain we've made it easy.
+"Watson's [ambitions are] very complex and difficult," said Bridget van Kralingen, SVP of IBM's industry platforms group, noting how the supercomputer is working to find solutions to complicated issues, including a cure for cancer.

+"I would argue blockchain is much easier because it's a process flow. ...
 We learned a big lesson in implementing new technology: Ease of use has become a very important part of adoption."

 So has listening to the marketplace, and working with customers to determine what they need from the technology, said Marie Wieck, the general manager of IBM Blockchain.